Eric Rapo: Career

-On 21 May 2002 it was announced that Rapo had signed for Swiss Champions FC Basel in replacement of reserve goalkeepr Miroslav König, who had transferred to FC Zürich.
+On 21 May 2002 it was announced that Rapo had signed for Swiss Champions FC Basel in replacement of reserve goalkeeper Miroslav König, who had transferred to FC Zürich.
 He joined Basel's first team in advance of their 2002–03 season under head coach Christian Gross.
 On 1 December 2002, as first choice goalkeeper Pascal Zuberbühler was ill, Rapo played his domestic league debut for his new club in the home game in the St. Jakob-Park, as Basel were defeated 2–1 by Grasshopper Club.
 Basel ended their league season as runners-up.

 In their 2003–04 league season the team started well, winning their first 13 matches straight out.
 The first defeat came on matchday 24.
 Basel won the championship with 26 victories and seven draws, the team had suffered just three away defeats, and obtained 85 points.
 Rapo had one league appearance, in the away game in the Hardturm on 16 May 2004 as Basel won 2–0 against Grasshopper Club.
 After suffering an injury Rapo was out of the game for four months and during the winter break of the 2004–05 league season he left the club on a free transfer.
 During his time with them, Rapo played a total of 35 games for Basel.
 Two of these games were in the Swiss Super League and 33 were friendly games.

 Rapo move on to play six months for Stade Nyonnais.
 He joined Etoile Carouge in July 2005, but went on loan to Urania Genève Sport.
 After his loan period he returned to Etoile Carouge and played with them for two seasons and then he retired from his professional career.